jovaleri/p1.JohnValeriano/README.md

 Video Link: https://youtu.be/z9ilhj8PF6U

 Demo Downloadable: [link](p1.johnvaleriano.rar)
+*May require to use Netbeans to open Had troubles converting it to an executable!*

 ## Intro
     Microwaves, everybody has them and everybody has used them.
 It may be to make some popcorn or heat up that leftover spaghetti you made a few days ago.
 But something has been consistent